 The Role of Atomic Bonds

 The type of atomic bond is a primary determinant of a material's melting point.
-Covalent bonds, where atoms share electrons, are typically very strong and directional, leading to high melting points in materials like diamond and silicon carbide.
+That said, covalent bonds, where atoms share electrons, are typically very strong and directional, leading to high melting points in materials like diamond and silicon carbide.
 Metallic bonds, where electrons are delocalized and shared among many atoms, also create strong interactions, resulting in high melting points in metals such as tungsten and tantalum.
 In contrast, materials with weaker intermolecular forces, such as Van der Waals forces, have much lower melting points since less energy is needed to overcome these attractions.

 Crystal Structure and Stability